forwardemail/forwardemail.net/app/views/faq/index.md

 Note that greylisting does not apply to any sender on our [allowlist](#do-you-have-an-allowlist) (e.g. Meta, Amazon, Netflix, Google, Microsoft at the time of this writing).

-## Do you have a blocklist
+## Do you have a denylist

-Yes, we operate our own private blocklist and update it automatically in real-time and manually based off spam and malicious activity detected.
-Blocked senders will receive a 554 error message.
+Yes, we operate our own private denylist and update it automatically in real-time and manually based off spam and malicious activity detected.
+Denied senders will receive a 554 error message.

-We also pull from the UCEPROTECT Level 1 blocklist at <http://wget-mirrors.uceprotect.net/rbldnsd-all/dnsbl-1.uceprotect.net.gz> every hour and feed it into our Redis database with a 7 day expiry.
+We also pull from the UCEPROTECT Level 1 denylist at <http://wget-mirrors.uceprotect.net/rbldnsd-all/dnsbl-1.uceprotect.net.gz> every hour and feed it into our Redis database with a 7 day expiry.

-Allowlist requests (or blocklist removal requests) can be sent to <allowlist@forwardemail.net> (please provide a complete description and reason for being added to the allowlist, links to websites, and your businesses' certificate of formation to be listed in our allowlist).
+Allowlist requests (or denylist removal requests) can be sent to <allowlist@forwardemail.net> (please provide a complete description and reason for being added to the allowlist, links to websites, and your businesses' certificate of formation to be listed in our allowlist).

 ## Do you have rate limiting